dschlenk/opennms-cookbook/README.md

 #### etc/nsclient-datacollection-config.xml

-TODO: finish this template
-Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections.
+Similar to other datacollection-config.xml files, you can change the RRD repository, step, RRA definitions and disable default collections and wpms.
 #### etc/poller-configuration.xml

 Disable packages, change IPv4 and IPv6 include ranges and RRD settings, remove or disable services or change their polling interval, retry, timeout or another service parameter.
 Like collectd and capsd, the possibilities here are pretty extensive so check out the default attributes and template for more info.